PoE 2 Beginner Guide - Everything Explained

 By default every character has 9 equipment slots:

-I won’t go too in depth describing each of the items, but each item has a set list of bonuses they can provide.
+I won’t go too in depth describing each of the items, but each item has a set list of possible modifiers.
 For example, Boots can grant bonus Movement Speed, Chest pieces often give high Armour or Evasion stats, and Weapons will be the bulk of your offensive stats.

 Items in this game grant bonuses called modifiers (also called affixes).
 Modifiers are split into three subcategories, Implicits, Prefixes, and Suffixes.